M2Coach/M2-environment/README.md

 # Setup

 1. Inside `./environment/` directory execute `vagrant up`.
 In your VirtualBox GUI new box should be created `environment_default_abcdefghijklmnoqprstuw`
 2. Log in using SSH to new virtual machine (`vagrant ssh`), then change current user to `deployer`, using `sudo su deployer`.
-Enter `/ansible/` directory and run `ansible-playbook provision-system.yml -i development.ini`.
+Enter `/ansible/` directory.
+Get the latest external roles with `ansible-galaxy install -r roles.yml -p roles/` and run `ansible-playbook provision-system.yml -i development.ini`.
 Execution installs all the necessary dependencies to run the Magento and Magento itself.
 3. Add new host binding to `hosts` file

    Windows: Run `Notepad` as administrator, open `c:\Windows\System32\Drivers\etc\hosts`